udexon/Phosway/12_B_Scenarios_Code.md

 `s:` shows results on stack.

+The commands above are equivalent to `ls -R`:

 ```
 $ ls -R Graph/can_A
 Graph/can_A:
 address  location  name  pbk  role
 ```

+The following commands write the locations of `can_A` to the file `Graph/can_A/location` before and after Adam passes it to Brian:

 ```
 $ p p_Adam.location Graph/can_A/location w: s: